-According to the first ever continent-wide risk assessment, climate change and the increasing number of visitors are putting the Antarctic ecosystems at risk.
+According to the first-ever continent-wide risk assessment, climate change and the increasing number of visitors are putting the Antarctic ecosystems at risk.
 The research team is focusing on the invasive alien species that find their way here, searching to find out which seeds are being brought in, where they originate from and where they are most likely to establish.

 Antarctica’s reputation as one of the most pristine environments on earth is being threatened by foreign plants and animals that are unwittingly being brought to the icy continent in the luggage of tourists and scientists.
 Changing climates are making matters worse, and are making it easier for these plants to establish, to become invasive, and to ultimately disturb the naturally occurring Antarctic ecosystems.

-This is according to the first ever continent-wide risk assessment done for Antarctica which calculated the chances of the different parts of the continent being invaded by flowering plants that are foreign to its soils.
-The study, which was a consortium effort of the International Polar Year Aliens in Antarctica project, also showed that scientific teams tend to carry more foreign propagules (detachable structures such as seeds) to Antarctica in their clothing, bags, walking poles, footwear and camera equipment, than do tourists.
+This is according to the first-ever continent-wide risk assessment done for Antarctica which calculated the chances of the different parts of the continent being invaded by flowering plants that are foreign to its soils.
+The study, which was a consortium effort of the International Polar Year Aliens in Antarctica project, also showed that scientific teams tend to carry more foreign propagules (detachable structures such as seeds) to Antarctica in their clothing, bags, walking poles, footwear, and camera equipment, than do tourists.
 The higher number of tourists visiting the continent balances out the overall risk among the two groups.

 The work was undertaken by an international consortium of scientists.
-The major findings is published in the early March edition of the leading scientific journal Proceedings of the National Academy of Science (PNAS).
+The major findings is published in the early March edition of the leading scientific journal Proceedings of the National Academy of Sciences (PNAS).
 The lead author is Prof Steven Chown, Director of the DST-NRF Center of Excellence for Invasion Biology based at Stellenbosch University (South Africa).
 The Center has as its main aim the delivery of science required to reduce the rates of introduction and impacts of invasive species.
 This study is one of its largest, most successful international endeavors.